 Spondylolysis treatment is a challenging proposition, with nonsurgical spondylolysis therapy being utilized to manage symptoms, while spondylolysis surgery might be prescribed to resolve the structural issues that cause pain.

-Isthmus spondylolisthesis is the most often seen type of vertebral misalignment in the human vertebral column.
+Isthmic spondylolisthesis is the most often seen type of vertebral misalignment in the human vertebral column.

 The extent of the slippage is the most important diagnostic criteria, since spondy, as it is often called, is rated in 4 distinct categories: